shuZro/FlexiAct/README.md

 ## 🔥 Update Log
-- [2025/5/6] 📢 📢  [FlexiAct](https://huggingface.co/shiyi0408/FlexiAct) are released, an flexible action transfer framework in heterogeneous scenarios.
+- [2025/5/6] 📢 📢  [FlexiAct](https://huggingface.co/shiyi0408/FlexiAct) is released, a flexible action transfer framework in heterogeneous scenarios.
 - [2025/5/6] 📢 📢  [Our traning data](https://huggingface.co/datasets/shiyi0408/FlexiAct) are released.

 ## 📋 TODO
+- [ ] Release the instructions for Windows
+- [ ] Update the gradio demo's instructions

-- [x] Release trainig and inference code
+- [x] Release training and inference code
 - [x] Release [FlexiAct checkpoints](https://huggingface.co/shiyi0408/FlexiAct) (based on CogVideoX-5B)
 - [x] Release [Traning data](https://huggingface.co/datasets/shiyi0408/FlexiAct).
 - [x] Release gradio demo
 ## 🛠️ Method Overview

-we propose **FlexiAct**, which transfers actions from a reference video to an arbitrary target image.
+We propose **FlexiAct**, which transfers actions from a reference video to an arbitrary target image.
 Unlike existing methods, FlexiAct allows for variations in layout, viewpoint, and skeletal structure between the subject of the reference video and the target image, while maintaining identity consistency.
 Achieving this requires precise action control, spatial structure adaptation, and consistency preservation.
 To this end, we introduce **RefAdapter**, a lightweight image-conditioned adapter that excels in spatial adaptation and consistency preservation, surpassing existing methods in balancing appearance consistency and structural flexibility.
 Additionally, based on our observations, the denoising process exhibits varying levels of attention to motion (low frequency) and appearance details (high frequency) at different timesteps.
 So we propose **FAE** (Frequency-aware Action Extraction), which, unlike existing methods that rely on separate spatial-temporal architectures, directly achieves action extraction during the denoising process.
 ![Method](https://github.com/user-attachments/assets/fa89d093-2741-46f2-87a7-b9cfbd77d0ee)